Farrah Abraham Stuns In Long Glittering Dress On The Red Carpet In Italy With Daughter Sophia

 “I would hope that Sophia can express herself however she wants in a safe and happy place.
 She doesn’t need to feel ashamed for wearing makeup at any age.
 It’s normal, it’s healthy, it’s beautiful, it’s great.”

-Farrah doesn’t appear to be letting any of the negativity get to her while in Italy, though.
+Farrah doesn’t appear to be letting any of the negativity get to her while in Italy.
 She and Sophia appear to be having a great time and enjoying the Venice Film Festival.

 Farrah was originally introduced to viewers on her Season 1 episode of 16 and Pregnant.
 On the show, she revealed that she was pregnant with her daughter, Sophia.
-She later went on to share her life on Teen Mom OG, but left the show in 2018.
-Now, fans can catch up with Farrah and her busy life on social media where she often posts updates.
+She later went on to share her life on Teen Mom OG but left the show in 2018.
+Now, fans can catch up with Farrah and her busy life on Instagram, where she often posts updates.